6808/6808.github.io/labs/lab3.md

     corresponds to "down".
 The 2-D view's origin is the top left corner of the screen.

-You should be able to draw letters in any orientation, given that the drawing corresponds to the device's up-down and left-right movement, as described in the beginning of [Task3A]{#task3a}.
-Sometimes, it is helpful to shake your phone and wait for a few seconds for the device to calibrate.
-The average accuracy for all letters should be at least 12 to 15 out of 26 characters.

 :::

 ### Task 3C --- Optional Improvements {#task3c}